alexcraig777/pythy/README.md

 int add(int a, int b);
 ```

-The compile `add.c` into a Linux shared object with the command
+Then compile `add.c` into a Linux shared object with the command
 `gcc -fPIC -shared funcs.c -o funcs.so`.

 Then run the following Python code, which creates a module `module`